Lab member: Mesi Fischer, Billie Goolsby, and Jenni Serrano Rojas

-Lab member: Daniel Shaykevich
+Lab member: Daniel Shaykevich and Jenni Serrano Rojas

 How do frogs navigate their environment ?
 Poison frogs transport their tadpoles from the leaf litter to pools of water.
 In some species, mothers place tadpoles individually in small plants and then return to feed each tadpole every few days for several months.
 These behaviors are energetically expensive and cognitively demanding, as not only do frog parents need to remember where these pools are located, but some moms frequently return to feed their tadpoles.
 We are investigating species differences in spatial cognition as a function of sex differences in parental behavior in poison frogs.
 Additionally, we are studying spatial behavior in cane toads, who are large enough to carry neural recording devices and have some applied invasion ecology aspects to their behavior.
 Collaborators: Andrius Pašukonis (CNRS), Bibiana Rojas (University of Jyväskylä), and Luis Coloma (Centro Jambatu).